 Research question: Is there a relationship between where a student sits in class and whether they have ever cheated?

-To perform a chi-square test of independence in Minitab Express using raw data:
+To perform a chi-square test of independence in Minitab using raw data:

-- Double-click on the variable Seating to insert it into the Rows box
+- Choose the variable Seating to insert it into the Rows box

-- Double-click on the variable Ever Cheat to insert it into the Columns box
+- Choose the variable Ever_Cheat to insert it into the Columns box

-- Click the Display tab and check the boxes Chi-square test for association and Expected cell counts
+- Click the Statistics button and check the boxes Chi-square test for association and Expected cell counts

 This should result in the following output:

 All expected values are at least 5 so we can use the Pearson chi-square test statistic.
-Our results are \(\chi^2 (2) = 1.54\). \(p = 0.4633\).
+Our results are \(\chi^2 (2) = 1.539\). \(p = 0.463\).
 Because our \(p\) value is greater than the standard alpha level of 0.05, we fail to reject the null hypothesis.
-There is not evidence of a relationship in the population between seat location and whether a student has cheated.
+There is not enough evidence of a relationship in the population between seat location and whether a student has cheated.